 As the same suggests, a walk behind leaf blower is a leaf blower that you… walk behind.
 While not a common variety of leaf blower, these models may be worth looking into if you’re not keen on carrying anything, although you may have to pay more if you’re after a leaf blower on wheels.

 An offshoot of the handheld leaf blower, instead of blowing the leaves and debris away, the blower vacuum sucks up any leaves or grass clippings into an attached bag, similarly to how a vacuum cleaner works.
 The benefit of this is that you can then dispose of the leaves, grass clippings or other debris as you like, instead of simply blowing it away, only for it to potentially blow back with any gust of wind.
 Most models will also include a mulching function, allowing you to mulch leaves into compost to help freshen up your garden.

-With the lawn a source of pride for many, investing in the right tools can make the weekend chores a breeze, but finding the right tool for the job can be a chore in itself.
 As with any purchase, which leaf blower you decide to take to the checkout will be dependent on a number of factors, including how big (and messy) your yard is, how often you’ll be using the leaf blower, whether or not you’d like a mulching feature, and how much money you’re willing to spend.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.